December 11, 2024

 Finished Pfeffernusse cookies in a red poinsettia bowl.

-Check out these other Christmas cookie recipes:
+Check out these other Christmas and holiday cookie recipes:

 Pistachio Cardamom Crescent Cookies